scowcron/sateko/README.md

 sateko is a toy brainfuck compiler.

+NOTE: this requires LLVM 12 installed on your machine.

 ## Compiling

 sateko compiles a bf script (e.g. hello.bf) into LLVM IR.
 The typical process of building an executable